What is Manager?

 What are the Roles and Duties of Managers?

-Roles and duties of managers include Leadership & Team Management, Hiring & Staffing, Training & Development, Performance Management, Decision-making & Problem-solving, Financial & Resource Management, Communication & Liaison, and Planning & Goal-setting.
+Roles and duties of managers include Leadership and Team Management, Hiring & Staffing, Training & Development, Performance Management, Decision-making & Problem-solving, Financial & Resource Management, Communication & Liaison, and Planning & Goal-setting.

 What are the Skills of a Good Manager?